 The hard part is done!
 You will then start planning your arrival to the UK and will be given a Certificate of Sponsorship which allows you to begin the application for your chosen visa.

-Depending on your circumstances you may need to sort out any of the below:
+Depending on your circumstances you may need to arrange any of the below:

 Planning your arrival